 When I was a kid I often looked at the full moon and saw a smiling benevolent face shining down on the world.
-Un-poetically the moon is a barren ball of rock reflecting the sun’s light in a cold orbit.
-But, despite all scientific logic, seeing the moon fills me with a sense of well-being and wonder, its constant presence suspending me on a rhythmic ribbon of moon-time between people who have come before, and people yet to be.
+Seen without the lens of poetry, the moon is a barren ball of rock reflecting the sun’s light in a cold orbit.
+But, despite all scientific logic, seeing the moon fills me with a sense of well-being and wonder, its constant presence suspending me on a ribbon of moon-time between people who have come before, and people yet to be.